demetris-manikas/dbos-docker-boilerplate/README.md

 a [DBOS](https://docs.dbos.dev/) backed application on your local machine with docker-compose or microk8s

-A basic Helm configuration (tested with microk8s) is also provided but needs polishing...
+A Helm configuration (tested with microk8s) is also provided.

 ## Getting Started
 ### with docker compose